Getting Comfortable Being Uncomfortable

 Trevor Connor 44:50

-Yeah, no, I should have been doing gravel racing from the start.
-That’s kind of the type of race in that.
-As you said I’m more fitted to and I haven’t been doing them and I’d like Do you know I will probably sign up for one or two this year,
+Yeah, no, I should have been doing gravel racing from the start – that’s kind of the type of race in that, as you said, I’m more fitted to and I haven’t been doing them and I’d like to so I will probably sign up for one or two this year, but –

 Grant Holicky 45:04